bright/new-www/content/blog/ux-design-transport-management-software-case-study.md

 <div class="image"><img src="/images/tms_ux_cover.png" alt="UX Transport Management System" title="UX Transport Management System"  /> </div>

-MAKO TSL has reached out to us to build [customized software for freight forwarders](https://brightinventions.pl/projects/transportation-management-system/) to speed up and eventually automate the process of finding suitable transport orders and matching them with the right drivers.
+The client has reached out to us to build [customized software for freight forwarders](https://brightinventions.pl/projects/transportation-management-system/) to speed up and eventually automate the process of finding suitable transport orders and matching them with the right drivers.

 **As a result of our work, it takes up to 0.5 seconds to filter out the right transport listings and display them to users**.
 In 1 minute the system analyzes over a thousand orders to display only the ones that meet all the requirements.